kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 A portable backup application is expected to handle both such formats.

 - All the volumes in a given snapshot session must have the same CSI provisioner.
-  The backup application must create separate snapshot sessions for volumes from different CSI provisioners.
+  The backup application must use separate snapshot sessions for volumes from different CSI provisioners.

 - A snapshot session has a finite lifetime and will expire eventually.